Vale Tudo: 1993–2000s

-2000s–present
+2000s and end of Vale Tudo

 Beginning in the early 2000s, newer promotions such as Jungle Fight and Bitetti Combat abandoned traditional Vale Tudo rules in favor of the safer mixed martial arts "Unified" rules.
 However, some promotions continued the use of traditional rules for a time, most notably Meca World Vale Tudo and Rio Heroes.

+The latter in particular represented one of the last organized attempts to preserve the old Vale Tudo format.
+Founded by Jorge Pereira in Osasco, São Paulo, in 2007, Rio Heroes held more than ten editions of largely unrestricted fighting, with no gloves or time limits, and with only a handful of restrictions such as prohibitions on eye gouging, biting, and groin strikes.
+Headbutts, stomps, soccer kicks and other techniques prohibited under the Unified Rules were permitted.
+The tournament continued until 2009, when it was shut down, effectively marking the end of the last prominent organized promotion dedicated to the traditional Vale Tudo ruleset.

 "Vale Tudo" was still used as a synonym for MMA in Brazil throughout the 2000s, the term started to be dropped as the sport grew and Brazilian media started to cover MMA events, first with RedeTV! covering UFC events in 2009, and in 2011 it was picked by Brazil's largest network Rede Globo.

 Today, all major events use MMA rules, according to former IVC and WVC promoter Sérgio Batarelli in an interview to Brazilian online news G1 he affirmed: "But fighting with the rules from before is impossible.
 It's over. [...]
 It's the beginnings.
 There's no way back.
 Even because there are very few fighters who would venture into something like this."

-Vale Tudo events are still taking place in small numbers around Brazil.
-Due to the violent and bloody nature of the sport, these underground events sometimes cause controversy in the media.
-Critics of the sport argue that Vale Tudo shows should all adopt the MMA "Unified" ruleset created in the United States by Athletic Commissions, and used by various other countries such as Canada and England.
-On the other hand, supporters of Vale Tudo criticize the Unified Rules, pointing out that there is no medical proof that the Unified Rules are safer, no contestant has ever been killed or permanently disabled while fighting under traditional rules, the Unified Rules were created not for safety, but to ban techniques that commissioners saw as "uncivilised" (such as the soccer kick and headbutt), that the Unified Rules set is not used in Japanese, Russian, Singaporean and Thai promotions, and so on.
-Proponents also counter that the style of mixed martial arts fighting created by the Unified Rules is now so different from traditional Vale Tudo that it should be treated as an entirely different sport, just as kickboxing is considered different from Muay Thai.
+Although the traditional form of Vale Tudo declined as a competitive format, the name continued to appear in Brazil in contexts associated with the history and identity of mixed martial arts.
+The expression was also retained in the names of some martial arts schools, competitions, and organizations, reflecting its continued significance in Brazilian combat sports culture.
+Traditional, no-rules Vale Tudo events continue only as small, informal and underground challenges.